 Welcome to the Office of Assessment at Bay Path University.
 As the mission of the University states, Bay Path “educates students to become confident and resourceful contributors to our increasingly interdependent world.”
-To achieve that, the University has instituted an ongoing process of assessment of all academic programs and all non-academic departments to continuously monitor student learning and institutional effectiveness, and ensure the continual improvement of academic programs and University services.
+To achieve that, the University has instituted an ongoing process of assessment of all academic programs and all non-academic departments to continuously monitor student learning and institutional effectiveness, and ensure the continual improvement of academic programs and University services

-Commission on Institutions of Higher Education
+New England Commission of Higher Education

-While attending Bay Path University, Bay Path students residing outside of the state of Massachusetts, who desire to resolve a grievance should first follow the University's student grievance procedure.
-However if a grievance cannot be resolved internally, you may file a grievance with your state.
-State contact information can be found by opening the link below.
+While attending Bay Path University, Bay Path students, who desire to resolve a grievance should first follow the University's student grievance procedure. if a grievance cannot be resolved internally, you may file a grievance with the Massachusetts Department of Higher Education by visiting SARA - Student Complaints.

 Students who are enrolled in online-only programs at Bay Path and who are Massachusetts residents may file a complaint using the Massachusetts Department of Higher Education consumer complaint form.